paularilo/topic-modelling-reviews/README.md

 After topic modelling, the shops were assigned a score in the different topics, based on score in the relevant topic.

 ## FINAL PRODUCT
 The final product is an application hosted in Streamlit in which the user can choose a neighborhood and a type of shop, where the product provides different textual and graphical information.

+Angelov, D. (2020).
+Top2vec: Distributed representations of topics. arXiv preprint arXiv:2008.09470.